easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_01_troubleshooting.md

 ---

-When installing scientific software you are bound to run into problems that make the installation fail sooner or later, even when using EasyBuild.
+Whatever tool you use, when installing scientific software you'll be running into problems rather sooner than later.

 In this part we take a look at how you can **troubleshoot a failing installation**, and focus on a couple of EasyBuild aspects that can be helpful in that context,